ayushmathur71/BackPropagation-MNIST/README.md

 Total Loss = E1+E2, Let's plot a graph for all iterations & see how loss varies after each step weights are adjusted->
 <img width="611" alt="Screenshot 2024-03-02 at 8 21 49 AM" src="https://github.com/ayushmathur71/BackPropagation-MNIST/assets/30623714/fd5a4b08-d47c-4bdf-be5c-e6eb02d9879c">

+S6 -> PART 2
+We achieved 99.49% validation accuracy with a DNN of 13,808 parameters.
+First we defined the transforms-
+1. ToTensor
+2. Normalization with Mean & Std values
+3. Rotation - This is angle by which we want to rotate the train images, as we identified that the train dataset contains rotated images.

+Next we set the seed for reproducibility of the weights in our neural network.
+We then create the train & test dataloaders, these dataloader objects helps us to iterate through the image dataset.
+We have printed a couple of images to analyse our training image set.

+Next we define the neural network:
+Key points to notice here, for every 3*3 convolution layer, we have added Batch Normalisation, Dropout value & RELU activation function.
+Batch normalisation helps to normalise the scale of all images in the batch Dropout value prevents overfitting & scales up the predicted value in proportion to the dropout% RELU - activation function is required to only pass on the positive values

+Neural Netwrok Architecture:
+        x = self.convblock1(x)
+        x = self.convblock2(x)
+        x = self.convblock3(x)
+        x = self.pool1(x)
+        x = self.convblock4(x)
+        x = self.convblock5(x)
+        x = self.convblock6(x)
+        x = self.convblock7(x)
+        x = self.gap(x)
+        x = self.convblock8(x)
+As you notice, we have a max pooling layer after 3 convolution blocks (to reduce channel size).
+At the end right before the last convolution we have introduced a GAP layer, this helps increase our receptive field & decrease the output channel size to 1
+Last convolution block convert 'n' channels into 10 channels that are passed to a log_softmax function.

+Priniting the model summary - 13,808 parameters, then defining the training & testing functions that include backpropagation, loss calculation for each batch and printing of progress bar with accuracy details for each EPOCH.
+We have set LR at 0.01 and with 20 EPOCHS we are able to achieve a maximum validation accuracy of 99.49%.